 The bill does not provide for or pay for collecting new data.
 It merely collects data currently existing in separate silos that are not readily accessible, and it does so at a very low cost, to be recovered by a surcharge on all drivers convicted of DUI.

 Courts will provide information on all DUI citations, typically approximately 25,000 annually, including the judicial outcomes of those citations.
-Since 30% of cited drivers refuse testing, and most tests are for only alcohol, drug testing results will be available for only a small portion of all cited drivers.
 For the year ending June 30, 2016, there were 6,333 drug tests reported in the state.
 Different forensic testing labs offer different drug screening panels, so even though all drug tests may be appropriate, they are not all equal.

 Nevertheless, the number of forensic drug tests is about ten times greater than the number available from the state’s NHTSA’s FARS reports.
 Furthermore, all of the subjects from the new report will have been charged with DUI, whereas none of the cadavers tested by coroners for FARS were charged with DUI.
 The FARS report’s utility for DUID inferences is frequently criticized since FARS merely reports drug presence, and NHTSA acknowledges that drug presence does not necessarily mean drug impairment.
 In contrast, all subjects in Colorado’s new report will have shown sufficient evidence of impairment to be arrested for DUI.